nishantguvvada/rust-book/README.md

   - Then the length of the array inside square brackets.
 - You can access elements of an array using **indexing**.

+## Functions

+- main(): entry point of programs
+- fn keywords allows to declar new functions
+- Rust uses snake case as the style for functions and variables
+- Functions are defined by using the fn keyword followed by the function name and a set of parentheses.
+The curly brackets denote the body of the function.
+- Functions can be called by mentioning the name followed by a set of parentheses.
+- Rust does not care where you define your functions, must be defined somewhere in a scope.
+- The lines execute in the order in which they appear in main().

+### Parameters

+- Parameters are special variables part of a function's signature.
+- You can provide concrete values for functions with parameters, called arguments.
+- In function signatures, you must declare the type of each parameter.
+Designed deliberately in Rust, requiring type annotations in function definitions means the compiler almost never needs you to use them elsewhere.
+The compiler is also able to give more helpful error messages if it knows what types the function expects.

+### Statements and Expressions

+- Functions are made up of a series of statements optionally ending in an expressions.
+- Statements are instructions that perform some action and do not return a value.
+  - Creating a variable and assigning a value to it with a let keyword (let x = 5;) is a statement
+  - Function definitions are also statements.
+- Statements do not return values, therefore, you can't assign a let statement to another variable (example: let x = (let y = 5);).
+The let y = 6 statement does not return a value, so there isn’t anything for x to bind to.
+- In other languages, the assignment returns the value of the assignment.
+In those languages, you can write x = y = 6 and have both x and y have the value 6; that is not the case in Rust.
+- Expressions evaluate to a resultant value.
+- Expressions can be part of a statement (example: 6 is an expression in let y = 6; that evaluates to the value 6)
+- Calling a function is an expression.
+A function without any return value returns a unit ().
+- Calling a macro is an expression, a scope block created with curly brackets is an expression.

+- Statements are line of code that do not give a value.
+- Expressions return a value or a result
+- An expression with a semicolon is converted to a statement
+- The last expression in the function should not have a semicolon

 ---